Rajat-7091/Amazon.com_clone/README.md

 # Amazon.com_clone
-It is a amazon.com clone using html and css only
+It is a amazon.com home page clone using html and css only